WodaMineralna/S24-Deploying-React-Apps/README.md

 This project covers
 - Production build and deployment
-- Hosting configuration and environment variables Project type
+- Hosting configuration and environment variables

-- Based on a guided project
+# Project type
+Implemented as part of a guided course project, with additional features and customizations added independently.

 ## Tech Stack
 - React
 - JavaScript (ES6+)
 - Build tool - Create React App
-- Deployment
 ## How to Run

 ```bash